-In my last article, I discussed the principle of nullification.
+In one of my recent articles, I discussed the principle of nullification.
 Nullification is the idea that state governments can nullify a federal law.
 Essentially, nullification is when a state refuses to follow a federal law because the state deems that law unconstitutional.

 This is an interesting principle and is a controversial principle.
 Let’s use the analogy I’ve been using all along to see how well this idea hold up in the real world.

 Think of the relationship between employers and employees.
 The employers have a job description for themselves and the employees are given a job description as well.
 Yes?

 Remember, we the people — of the states — are the ones that created the federal government’s job description and are the ones who employee the federal government.
 Thus, in the real world example, the federal government is the employee while the citizens of the united states are the employers.

 Ok, let’s move back to the real world example.
 Say that you give an employee, your manager, the power to make a great number of the rules and regulations for your company—-rules and regulations that you, in turn, must also follow in order to legitimize the role you’ve bequeathed to this employee.
 However, you were careful to detail for this employee all of the areas in your business about which she is allowed to make rules.
 She can’t make rules outside of that limited context.